The Nest

 Does Your New Townhouse Need A Home Inspection?

-A home inspection visually examines the physical structure of a house, a townhouse, a condo, or a co-op.
+A home inspection visually examines the physical structure of a house, townhouse, condo, or co-op.

 A licensed inspector evaluates the townhouse and can give you a report on any defects in the home.
-The inspector looks at both the interior and exterior of the townhouse and the area surrounding it in case of hazardous issues they may come across.
+The inspector examines both the interior and exterior of the townhouse and the surrounding area, looking for potential hazardous issues that may be present.

 Your mortgage lender will often require you to hire a home inspector.
 Even so, it would always help to have your inspector uncover any encroachments or title issues before closing.